SaladTechnologies/salad-cloud-docs/.github/CONTRIBUTING.md

 ## Discussing

-The easiest way to contribute to the project is by participating in community discussions on the [Salad Discord server][discord].
+The easiest way to contribute to the project is by participating in community discussions on the [SaladCloud Discord server][discord].
 The community often chimes in with helpful advice when you have a question, and you may also find yourself providing answers and helping others.
 Be sure to review the [code of conduct][code-of-conduct-page] before participating.

-_Please do not use GitHub issues to ask a question._ We will politely close a GitHub issue that asks a question and kindly refer you to the Salad Discord server or [official support][support].
+_Please do not use GitHub issues to ask a question._ We will politely close a GitHub issue that asks a question and kindly refer you to the SaladCloud Discord server or [official support][support].

 _Please do not use public GitHub issues to report a security vulnerability._ Instead, refer to our [security policy][security-page] for responsible disclosure options.